 Templeton was one of the earliest advocates of value investing.
 When he sold his company, the Templeton Growth Fund in 1992, it was worth over $13 billion.

 So, if you are a novice or experienced investor, you may want to take some cues from the life experiences of Sir John Templeton.
-In fact, he is famous for crafting 16 cardinal rules for investing.
+In fact, he is famous for crafting the 16 investing rules.

 1. Expect Realistic Returns Against Investments